superluminar-io/cdk-java-workshop/docs/content/lab6/_index.md

 ---
 title: Lab 6 - Tracing w/ X-Ray
 weight: 40
+draft: true
 ---

 **In this Lab we will**:

-- Enable AWS X-Ray for our functions using AWS SAM
+- Enable AWS X-Ray for our functions using AWS CDK
 - Learn how distributed tracing works with AWS X-Ray
 - Instrument our application code to gain even more insights